Downsizing Scams: Effortless Tips to Stay Safe

 File a fraud report

-This is a classic scam pattern.
 A safer response would be to:

-- Keep the conversation on the platform
+- Keep all communication on the platform

-- Refuse to refund any overpayment
+- Refuse any refund request

 - Wait for verified payment through the marketplace